-Reason for excluding the Highway Infrastructure Programs: Funding for fiscal year 2023 was provided in the Infrastructure Investment and Jobs Act as advance appropriations.
-The FY 2023 Budget does not request additional funding for the program beyond amounts appropriated in the Infrastructure Investment and Jobs Act.
+Reason for excluding the Highway Infrastructure Programs: Funding for fiscal year 2024 was provided in the Infrastructure Investment and Jobs Act as advance appropriations.
+The FY 2024 Budget does not request additional funding for the program beyond amounts appropriated in the Infrastructure Investment and Jobs Act.

-JEMERGENCY RELIEF PROGRAM
+[EMERGENCY RELIEF PROGRAM

-For an additional amount for the "Emergency Relief Program" as authorized under section 125 of title 23, United States Code, \$2,600,000,000, to remain available until expended.]
+For an additional amount for the "Emergency Relief Program" as authorized under section 125 of title 23, United States Code, \$803,000,000, to remain available until expended: Provided, That notwithstanding subsection (e) of section 120 of title 23, United States Code, for this fiscal year and hereafter, the Federal share for Emergency Relief funds made available under section 125 of such title to respond to damage caused by Hurricane Fiona, shall be 100 percent.]

-(Disaster Relief Supplemental Appropriations Act, 2022)
+(Disaster Relief Supplemental Appropriations Act, 2023.)

-Reason for excluding: The FY 2023 Budget does not request General Fund appropriations for the Emergency Relief Program.
+Reason for excluding: The FY 2024 Budget does not request General Fund appropriations for the Emergency Relief Program.